softwareguru/osacon-website/content/speakers/ron-kapoor/_index.md

  - 2025
 ---

 Ron is a Developer Advocate at CelerData, where he helps bridge the gap between high-performance analytics technology and the data engineering community.
 Before joining CelerData, Ron worked at Jefferies, where he engineered real-time streaming systems and electronic trading infrastructure for fixed income products.
 His work focused on ultra-low-latency performance, reliability, and data integrity in capital markets environments.
 He’s especially interested in modern data architecture.
-Particularly streaming analytics, lakehouse ecosystems, and how simplicity and performance intersect in
+Particularly streaming analytics, lakehouse ecosystems, and the intersection of simplicity and performance.